MasterCloudApps-Projects/Monolith-to-Microservices-Examples/Branch_By_Abstraction/README.md

 example_1_step_2_branch_by_abstraction_monolith         | 2021-09-29 13:50:34.660  INFO 1 --- [io-8080-exec-10] e.c.m.b.s.i.UserNotificationServiceImpl  : Payroll 6 shipped to Juablaz of 320.0
 ```

-If we enter `http: // localhost: 8080 / ff4j-web-console` and change the flag to enabled, it will be done through the microservice.
+If we enter `http://localhost:8080/ff4j-web-console` and change the flag to enabled, it will be done through the microservice.

 We repeat the request: